 All machinery should arrive onsite in a clean condition.
-Wash, refuel and service machinery, and store fuel and other materials for the machinery, in such a way as to prevent any deleterious substances from leaching into the ground or entering the agricultural ditch or Hawkins Drain.
+Wash, refuel and service machinery, and store fuel and other materials for the machinery, in such a way as to prevent any deleterious substances from leaching into the ground or entering the watercourse.
 Remove all construction materials from site upon project completion.